retrodig/damdara/docs/README.md

 This is a web-based demo of the Damdara WASM module, showcasing the Dragon Quest password system and battle mechanics.

+🌐 **Live Demo**: This example is hosted on GitHub Pages for easy access.

 ## Features

 - **プレイヤー作成** - Create a new player with a custom name